ykchavan/RedHatSummit2019/README.md

 **Note** Creation of a new Image may take 5 to 10 minutes

-* Meanwhile you can monitor logs at /var/log/lorex-composer
+* Meanwhile you can monitor logs at /var/log/lorax-composer.
+Once completed, you can download image file to your local machine by clicking 'download' button.

 <a name="testimage"></a>

 # Lab 1.5 - Test the new image

-* On the Lab GUID Assignment tab in your browser, at the bottom of the page there is a link to the console of your RHEL 8 server.
+* On the Lab-GUID Assignment tab in your browser, at the bottom of the page there is a link to the console of your RHEL 8 server.
 When you click on that link, you will be presented with a SUMMIT-LAB control page.
 On it under "0bastion" click "CONSOLE".
 This will open a graphical console of your RHEL 8 server

 * Log in as lab-user and the provided password.